Sabara Srikhetra: A tale of Tribal Devotion - The News Insight

 Lying in the womb of Koraput district, the divine place holds a novel of mystery.

-Insight Bureau: Sabara Srikhetra is considered the most important temple of Lord Jagannath, next to Puri.
+Content Idea By Prashant Sahu: Sabara Srikhetra in Koraput is considered the most important temple of Lord Jagannath, next to Puri.
 Lying in the womb of Koraput district, the divine place holds a novel of mystery.

 It is not only built as an altar for worship, but also as a multipurpose area for Jagannath consciousness.
 Jagannath consciousness is the main theme of Jagannath which can not be confined within the limits of a traditional religious theological order, because it is a cult (or even a philosophical system).